w3tecch/express-typescript-boilerplate/README.md

 > The server address will be displayed to you as `http://0.0.0.0:3000`.

 ### Step 4: Create a new Resource
-Go to the project dir and hit this command
+Go to the project dir and hit this command in your terminal.
 ```
 npm run console make:resource
 ```

-Apply the same information like you see below in the screenshot.
+Apply the same information like you see in the screenshot below.

 ![console](console.png)

-> Now you have created a complete new endpoint in your api for the resource pets.
+> With that you just have created a complete new endpoint in your api for the resource pets.

-We have to add the relationship between users an pets.
+Normally a pet belogns to a user, so we have to add the relationship between users an pets.
 Open the created migration file and replace the user property with these lines.
 ```
 table.integer('user_id').unsigned();
 table.foreign('user_id').references('id').inTable('users').onDelete('cascade');